wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 3. Wait for session's activation in your delegate
 4. Now you can use watch related methods from PowerAuth SDK for iOS.
 For example, you can use lazy method to send status of activation to the watch device.

-#### Implementation details
+#### Implementation Details

 Due to our internal implementation details, each `PowerAuthSDK` instance is registered to `PA2WCSessionManager` for incoming message processing.
 The registration is done in object's designated init method and the de-registration is automatic, after the SDK object is destroyed.
 This technique works great, but depends on existence of right object at the right time.

-So, once you activate `WCSession`, your `WCSessionDelegate` is going to get messages (on the background thread), received from the counterpart watch device.
-The reason why we're highlighting importance of right activation sequence is fact, that your watchOS application can wake up its iOS counterpart, so it's highly possible, that some messages will be available right at the application's startup.
-If you don't follow our rules and you'll not prepare your `PowerAuthSDK` instances before the `WCSession` is activated, then a couple of messages may be lost.
+Once you activate `WCSession`, your `WCSessionDelegate` is going to receive messages (on the background thread) from the counterpart watch application.
+The reason we are highlighting the importance of the right activation sequence is the fact that your watchOS application can wake up its iOS counterpart.
+Therefore, it is highly possible, that some messages will be available right at the application's startup.
+If you don't follow the guidelines and forget to prepare your `PowerAuthSDK` instances before the `WCSession` is activated, then a couple of messages may be lost.

 Fortunately, the situation on watchOS side is much easier, because all incoming messages are processed in one special service class, which is always available.

 ### Sending Activation Status to Watch

-Before you start using PowerAuth on watchOS, it's recommended to send information about PowerAuth activation from iPhone to Apple Watch.
+Before you start using PowerAuth on watchOS, it is recommended to send information about PowerAuth activation from iPhone to Apple Watch.
 The information transmitted to the watch is very limited.
 In fact, on watchOS side, you can check only whether the activation on iPhone is locally present or not.
 It is recommended to keep this status up to date as much as possible.
 That typically means that you may send status every time you complete or remove the activation.

-To send current status of the activation, use following code:
+To send current status of the activation, use the following code:

 ```swift
 if !PowerAuthSDK.sharedInstance().sendActivationStatusToWatch() {